dilawar/smoldyn/docs/user/user_manual.rst

 explained in the text.
 The type irrev requires no parameters.
 Types pgem, pgemmax, pgemmaxw, ratio, unbindrad, pgem2, pgemmax2, and ratio2 each require one parameter.
-Types offset and fixed each require first a product molecule name and then a *dim*"dimensional vector as the parameter list.
+Types offset and fixed each require first a product molecule name and then a *dim*-dimensional vector as the parameter list.
 If multiple products are identical, then this placement instruction will only be applied to the first of the identical products.
 For this reason, you can also specify that this statement applies to the